 Valued at $15,000 each, these scholarships are available to full-time students who are entering a Master's or Doctoral program at UNBC for the first time who have not previously held an Entrance Award.
 To be eligible for an award students must have the intention to enrol in a Thesis or a Project based degree.
 Consideration is based on a Graduate Admission GPA of 3.67 or greater, and an alignment with UNBC's research priorities.

 If applicants to a UNBC Master's or Doctoral program meet the eligibility requirements they will be automatically considered for this award, there is no application required.
-Students will find out if they have received an award after they receive notification of their admission decision.
+For more information, and for timelines for when GERS offers will be communicated to successful recipients, go to: GERS Info

-BC Graduate Scholarship Program for Canadian Citizens and Permanent Residents - Closed
+BC Graduate Scholarship Program (BCGSP) for Canadian Citizens and Permanent Residents

 Unless otherwise stated these definitions apply to the criteria listed in the online Awards Guide.